Ziv-spec/randomfun/articles/software-design.md

+These are my unprocessed thoughts on some matters; they are not well written; these are not meant to be well written, for they are the raw crystallization of my thoughts.
+If you do end up reading this, please note that my thoughts change yet this text does not.
+This text is fragile so make sure you are not.

 Article on system design.
 This should include the following:

 Essential properties of designing systems which will not change.
 Handling Complexity of systems
 Handling Invisibility of code
 Handling Cost of building and using systems
 Handling Changeability and evolution of systems Handling Conformity to interfaces, features and more